 In fact, it’s such a confusing topic that we asked one of our members, Mischa of Brookside Pomsky, to provide a detailed breakdown of the various generations of the Pomsky.
 This article is brought to you from Mischa Nelson, the owner of Brookside Pomsky, one of the most knowledgeable breeders we know.
 You can see this article and more from Brookside Pomsky in their blog about F1, F2, F3, F1B, and F1X Pomskies.

-The #1 question I get asked is what is the difference between F1, F2, F3, F1B, and F1X?
+We frequently get asked about the difference between F1, F2, F3, F1B, and F1X Pomskies?
 Below is a description of each.

 An F1 Pomsky is when the Mother of the Pomsky is a Husky and the Father is a Pomeranian.
 This shouldn’t ever be reversed , the mother should always be bigger.